awesomedata/awesome-public-datasets/README.rst

 * `OpenDataNetwork - A search engine of all Socrata powered data portals <http://www.opendatanetwork.com/>`_
 * `Statista.com - statistics and Studies <http://www.statista.com/>`_
 * `Zenodo - An open dependable home for the long-tail of science <https://zenodo.org/collection/datasets>`_
+* `Reportstream.io - A search engine of information about USA Corps & LLCs <http://reportstream.io/>`_

 Social Networks
 ---------------